List of Cthulhu Mythos deities: Nyx

+Ormazd

+Ormazd (also known as "Ahura Mazda") is the principal deity of Zoroastrianism and the god of light and fire.
+It is said that it sometimes bestows magic on its worshippers.
+On the other hand, because it presides over fire, it was once mistakenly identified with Tulzscha and worshipped as such by certain groups.
+Another Great Old One shares the same name, but its nature differs significantly.

 Oryx

-Oryx was introduced without name in August Derleth's "The Lair of the Star-Spawn" (1932).
+Oryx is an Elder God who was introduced without name in August Derleth's "The Lair of the Star-Spawn" (1932).
 The name Oryx is given in the Call of Cthulhu RPG supplement "The Creature Companion" (The Bright Flame) and manifests as a giant pillar of blinding white and purple flames.
 Although its expression is bright and blinding, no one feels its heat.
-No one can look at Oryx more than a few seconds; after the first glance, the eyes of anyone who looks become sore and watery.
+No one can look at Oryx for more than a few seconds; after the first glance, the eyes of anyone who looks become sore and watery.

+Othkkartho

+Othkkartho is an elite Elder God who is lordly sire of the Four Titans of Balance and Order.
+He is also Nodens's eldest son.
+Adaedu, Alithlai-Tyy, and Eyroix are members of the Four Titans of Balance and Order, led by Othkkartho.

+Ousir

+Ousir is the leader of the Five Gods who watched over Cthulhu while Nodens and Danu imprisoned Hastur.
+However, he was betrayed by the other Four Gods (Sutekh and his followers, Sekhmet, Anpu, and Suchos).
+He is regarded as Osiris in Egyptian mythology.

 Oztalun

 Oztalun (Golden and Shimmering One) is an Elder God introduced by James Ambuehl.
 It is symbolized by a seven-pointed star symbol, which is his own Seal.

 Paighon

-The following is another Elder God with no description: Walter C. DeBill, Jr.'s Paighon, an extra-galactic entity which now dwells in Earth's core, said to be inimical to the Outer God Ngyr-Korath and his servitor Ymnar.
+Paighon is a strong Elder God, or possibly Great Old One with scarcely any description: Walter C. DeBill, Jr.'s Paighon, an extra-galactic entity which now dwells in Earth's core, said to be inimical to the Outer God Ngyr-Korath and his servitor 'Ymnar.